Kitware/CMake/Help/command/target_link_options.rst

 ``<target>``.  ``PUBLIC`` and ``INTERFACE`` items will populate the :prop_tgt:`INTERFACE_LINK_OPTIONS` property of ``<target>``.
 (:ref:`IMPORTED targets <Imported Targets>` only support ``INTERFACE`` items.)
-The following arguments specify compile options.
+The following arguments specify link options.
 Repeated calls for the same ``<target>`` append items in the order called.

 Arguments to ``target_link_options`` may use "generator expressions" with the syntax ``$<...>``.
 See the :manual:`cmake-generator-expressions(7)` manual for available expressions.
 See the :manual:`cmake-buildsystem(7)` manual for more on defining buildsystem properties.

+.. include:: LINK_OPTIONS_LINKER.txt

 .. include:: OPTIONS_SHELL.txt